Ada-C10/oo-ride-share/feedback.md

 `TripDispatcher` has a new method to create trips | creating a trip in `TripDispatcher` relies on methods in `Driver` and `Passenger` to modify their own attributes | Complex logic was correctly implemented |
-Tests for wave 3 |
+Tests for `request_trip` |
-**Wave 4 (Optional)** |
+Methods from wave 1 and 2 handle incomplete trips | Tests for wave 1 and 2 methods with incomplete trips | **Wave 4 (Optional)** |
 `TripDispatcher` now assigns trips to either the newest driver (no trips), or the driver who has not driven in the longest time |
 Appropriate helper methods were made to help with complex logic |